 In February 2015, amended accounting guidance was issued which changes the evaluation of variable interest entities regarding whether they should consolidate limited partnerships and similar entities, or whether fees are paid to a decision maker or service provider, or whether they are held by related parties.
-This accounting update is effective for reporting periods beginning after December 15, 2015.
-We do not expect the adoption of this update to have a significant effect on our financial statements.
+We adopted this provision as of January 1, 2016 and it did not affect our financial statements.

-In April 2015 and August 2015, accounting updates were issued which requires that debt issuance costs related to certain types of recognized debt liability be presented in the balance sheet as a direct deduction of that debt, which may result in a minor netting down of our assets and liabilities.
-This accounting update is effective for reporting periods beginning after December 15, 2015.
-We do not expect the adoption of this update to have an effect on our financial statements.
+In April 2015 and August 2015, accounting updates were issued which require that debt issuance costs related to certain types of recognized debt liability be presented in the balance sheet as a direct deduction of that debt, which could result in a minor netting down of assets and liabilities.
+We adopted this provision as of January 1, 2016 and it did not affect our financial statements.